hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 In general, orbit degeneracies occur precisely at sub-wedges $W_K$ with interiors parameterised by the coordinates $P_1, \ldots, P_K$ introduced above.
+But when distinct sub-wedge coincides, we get even more degeneracy.
-Thus, the apparent randomness of the orbits can be strictly geometrised.
+So, the apparent randomness of orbits is somewhat tamed by geometric hierarchy.

 #### Conclusion